inlivedev/inlive-website/content/docs/tutorials/live-stream-api/app-with-webrtc/index.md

 ---
 # Tutorial building a live stream app with WebRTC

 This tutorial will show you how to build a live video stream web app with WebRTC video source input.
-Please read it on [video input documentation](/docs/learn/video-input/) to understand what the WebRTC is and how it's compared with RTMP.
+Please read it on [video input documentation](/docs/learn/video-input/) to understand what the WebRTC is.

 This tutorial will show you how to create a streamer client and viewer page.
 We will create a web page for the streamer client to capture our webcam directly and send it to Inlive encoder as a video source input once the user clicks the start button.